 A6.
-No. Students must be registered and enrolled each quarter for a minimum of 12 units.
+No. Our graduate program is designed for full-time students.
+Students must be registered and enrolled each quarter for a minimum of 12 units.
 Unless granted a formal leave of absence, students are expected to register every term, including the term in which their degree or certificate is to be awarded.
 The filing fee may be used in lieu of registration if all formal requirements for the degree, except for filing the thesis or taking the comprehensive examination, are met prior to the first day of instruction of the term.

 Q7.
 What is the time to degree?

 A7.
 The number of terms to complete a degree program varies from student to student.
-Typically, the M.S. degree is earned in 4 quarters (F, W, Sp, F).
+Terminal M.S. students typically earn their degree in three quarters, or one academic year (F, W, Sp).
+Including students who continue with their Ph.D., the M.S. degree is earned in 4 quarters (F, W, Sp, F).
 The average length of time for Ph.D. students to complete their degree is 5 years.

 Q1.
 Do I need to submit an application for departmental funding?

 A1.
-You do not need to submit an application to be considered for departmental funding; no departmental scholarship application is needed.
+You do not need to submit a separate application to be considered for departmental funding.
 Awards will be given based on Ph.D. applicants’ academic merit and potential.
 Ph.D. applicants are informed of their financial support separately from their admission offers.